SharedSmally/doc/eclipse/databind/DataBinding.md

 - [Data Binding HOWTO](https://wiki.eclipse.org/Data_Binding_HOWTO)

 Originally there are 2 objects, source (model) and target(viewer), Make them IObserverable, and Binding together, When one side is update, another side will be updated automatically.
 The binding could be one-side or two-side.
+The main purpose for the new package is to provide the Factories to create the IObserverable from the target viewer object.

 ## Maven
 - org.eclipse.core » org.eclipse.core.databinding